Anjara

 Anjara (عنجرة) is an ancient town located at northern Jordan in the Ajloun Governorate.
 The city is situated 4 kilometers to the south of Ajloun, and 73 kilometers to the north of the Jordanian capital Amman.

 Etymology

 The name of Anjara is composed of two words: Ain (spring well in Arabic) + Jara meaning running.
 The full name would mean the "running spring".

+Administrative Division and Location

+Administratively, Anjara falls under the Ajloun District.
+It is located approximately 4 kilometers south of Ajloun city, the capital of the governorate.
+To the southwest, Anjara is bordered by the city of Kufranjah, situated about 7 kilometers away, while to the east lies the town of Sakib, part of Jerash Governorate, at a distance of 8 kilometers.

+Anjara is approximately 75 kilometers from Amman, the capital of the Jordan, and about 37 kilometers from Irbid.
+Its geographic position makes it strategically important within the Ajloun Governorate, serving as a connection point between Ajloun and the Governorate of Jerash, as well as the central regions of the country.

 History

 In biblical legend, Anjara has its assertions where Jesus and His Mother Mary passed through here and lived in a cave during their journey to the ten cities of Decapolis.